Wurst-Imperium/WurstClient.net/privacy.md

 <div class="padding20 no-padding-left no-padding-right">
   <div class="container">
 		<h2 class="text-normal">Google Analytics</h2>
-    <p>You know how YouTube videos always have that view counter under them?
-You might be surprised to hear that, by default, websites don't have anything like that.
-So if I want to know how many people visit my website, then I have to install a plugin for that.
-The plugin I use is called Google Analytics.
-As you may have guessed, it's made by Google.</p>
-    <p>Aside from the website, I also want to know how many people are using the Wurst Client itself.
-And for that I use Google Analytics as well.</p>
-    <p>Google Analytics has to collect some anonymized data to make the view counting work.
-They have their own privacy policy which you can view here: <a href="https://policies.google.com/privacy" target="_blank">https://policies.google.com/privacy</a></p>
-    <p>Since Google Analytics doesn't collect any personal data, there is no good reason to turn it off (aside from saving a tiny bit of internet bandwidth, I guess), but you <i>can</i> turn it off if you want to.
-To turn off Google Analytics on this website, you will need to install the <a href="https://tools.google.com/dlpage/gaoptout" target="_blank">GA Opt-Out Browser Plugin</a>.
-Note that this will turn off Google Analytics on all websites.
-As far as I know, there is no way to turn it off on just one website.</p>
+    <p>I use Google Analytics to see how many people are using Wurst and which versions are the most popular.
+I use this data to decide when to stop supporting old Minecraft versions. <b>There is no Google Analytics on this website, it's only in the Wurst Client itself.</b></p>
+    <p>When you launch Wurst, it only sends a single message to the Google Analytics server saying which Wurst version and Minecraft version was just launched.
+It doesn't track what you do with Wurst or how long you use it for.</p>
+    <p>Google Analytics uses a random ID to tell the difference between one computer launching Wurst twice and two computers each launching Wurst once.
+Wurst generates this ID on its own and changes it every 3 days.
+This ensures that Google can't do anything sneaky and try use this data for ads.</p>
+    <p>Unfortunately I can't seem to get the "anonymizeIp" option working with this highly customized Google Analytics setup, so Google does still store your IP address.
+You are welcome to have a look at the <a href="https://github.com/Wurst-Imperium/Wurst7/tree/master/src/main/java/net/wurstclient/analytics">source code</a> to see if you can figure this out.
+(Of course I am also considering to ditch Google Analytics altogether, but setting up my own analytics server is no small feat.)</p>
-    <p>Since the Wurst Client can't tell what browser plugins you have installed (and it would be a privacy concern if it could), this plugin won't disable Google Analytics in the Wurst Client.
-Instead, you can turn it off by going to "Wurst Options" > "Analytics" and setting it to "OFF".</p>
+    <p>You can turn off Google Analytics by going to "Wurst Options" > "Count Users" and setting it to "OFF".</p>
+    <p>You can view Google's privacy policy here: <a href="https://policies.google.com/privacy" target="_blank">https://policies.google.com/privacy</a></p>
 	</div>
 </div>